metaclass-nl/phppeanuts-skeleton/README.md

 - remove emptyapp

 Additionally you may:
+- use composer libraries by adding them to composer.json require or require-dev
-- move reusable class library folders to separate composer libraries
+- move your reusable class library folders to separate composer libraries
-- adapt composer.json to have composer install the libraries
+- adapt composer.json to have composer install your libraries
-- adapt src/classSite.php $pntLibraries to use the classes from the libraries once installed
+- adapt src/classSite.php $pntLibraries to use the classes from your libraries once installed (only those that need to be loaded through Gen::(try)includeClass)
+- run composer update to install the libraries

 If you choose to use a different directory instead of vendor you need to:
 - adapt src/classSite.php $pntLibraries to use the correct locations